-We will cover many materials that require careful thinking and practice to master.
-The following are strategies for learning all the materials:
+We will cover many materials that require critical thinking and practice to master.
+The following are strategies for in-depth learning of the materials:

 - Attend class and take notes. - Read the textbook and any additional materials covered in class. - Explore online resources, e.g., articles, tutorials, source code, documentation, etc. - Form a study group. - Participate in class discussions. - The more time and effort you expend, the more benefits you will receive.